ltchurch88t/Gridd/README.md

 Breakpoints are same one used for frameworks such as [Tachyons](https://tachyons.io/)

+This is an additional framework that exclusively utilizes CSS grid to produce layouts.
+This is especcially efective on creating header/menu layouts or for creating uniquely declared layouts for web projects.
+This also works great as an addition to any frameworks you may be already using.
+I use this alongside Tachyons just add in another tool for more direct uses.

 All styles are applied as HTML classes keeping with the concept of layout in HTML and styles separate in our stylesheets.
 The sytax is as follows: